-Like other traditional payday loans, EWAs are balloon-payment loans that lead to a cycle of reborrowing.
-A worker who cannot afford an expense from this week's pay and borrows from next week's will have a hole the next week, triggering another loan.
-Data show that most workers who use EWAs do so nearly every pay period - 12 to 120 times a year.
+Like traditional payday loans, EWAs are balloon-payment loans that lead to a cycle of reborrowing.
+A worker who cannot afford an expense from this week's pay and borrows from next week's will have a hole, triggering another loan.
+Most workers who use EWAs do so nearly every pay period - 12 to 120 times a year, with an average of 36 times.

-Some employer-based EWAs are free, but most charge fees of \$1 to \$2 per advance, plus \$1 to \$2 "expedite" fees to receive the advances quickly.
-A worker who takes two advances a week at \$3 per advance could pay more than \$25/month - likely several hours' wages.
+Some employers offer early pay for free, but most EWAs charge \$1 to \$2 per advance, plus \$1 to \$2 "expedite" fees for quick access.
+Two advances a week at \$3 each could cost over \$25/month - likely several hours' wages.
+On average, workers pay over 330% APR.

-Direct- to-consumer fintech payday loans are not "earned wage" advances at all.
-They claim to pay wages but have no connection to wages or payroll and are repaid, like other payday loans, by debiting bank accounts.
+Direct- to-consumer fintech payday loans claim to pay wages but have no connection to payroll and are repaid, like other payday loans, by debiting bank accounts.
 Workers are steered into paying purportedly voluntary "tips" with hidden tricks to make not tipping difficult.
-The app adds an \$11 "tip" for a \$100 advance for 11 days, but displays "0% APR."
+One app adds an \$11 "tip" for a \$100 advance for 11 days, but displays "0% APR."
 With a likely \$4 expedite fee included, the cost is the equivalent of 498% APR.
 Repayment can also trigger overdraft or nonsufficient funds fees.
+Fake earned wage advances and other fintech payday loans that request "tips" collect them 73% of the time.